Contents

 Old Code:

-• Significant capital expenditure was allowed if the franchisor considered it necessary and it was justified by a written statement.
+- Significant capital expenditure was allowed if the franchisor deemed it necessary and justified it with a written statement.

 New Code:

-• In addition, there are additional disclosure obligations (including an express obligation to discuss) if there are any potential significant capital expenditures set out in the disclosure document.
+- Additional disclosure obligations now require franchisors to specifically discuss any potential significant capital expenditures in the disclosure document.

 Impact: